 Se Jin Park

-Se Jin received her MA in History of Art at the Courtauld Institute of Art.
-For her research, “Betwixt and Between: A Gendered and Palimpsest Reading of the Panel Painting of St Wilgefortis at Worstead,” she was awarded the Sam Fogg Prize for the best MA dissertation on the classical, Byzantine, and medieval topics at the Courtauld.
+Before coming to Yale, she earned her MA in History of Art at the Courtauld Institute of Art.
+For her research, “Betwixt and Between: A Gendered and Palimpsest Reading of the Panel Painting of St Wilgefortis at Worstead,” Se Jin was awarded the Sam Fogg Prize for the best MA dissertation on the classical, Byzantine, and medieval topics at the Courtauld.
 She also worked on her Distinction-awarded MLitt thesis on the performative aspects of reading fifteenth- and sixteenth-century northern European manuscripts at the University of St Andrews.
-Previously, as an artist, Se Jin earned her BFA in Sculpture from Seoul National University, where she developed a keen interest in the materiality of things and pictorial-textual relationships in visual media, which she has continued to explore.
+Previously, as an artist, she received her BFA in Sculpture from Seoul National University.